- Privacy Generally; How Information is Collected.

 - Right to Opt-Out; Accessing Your Personally Identifiable Information.

-At any time, you may choose to opt-out from receiving materials from GEN. You can opt-out of receiving materials by clicking on an opt-out or unsubscribe link provided at the bottom of electronically sent materials, or by contacting GEN in writing at the following address:
+At any time, you may choose to opt-out from receiving materials from BEC.
+You can opt-out of receiving materials by clicking on an opt-out or unsubscribe link provided at the bottom of electronically sent materials, or by contacting BEC in writing at the following address:

 8089 Globe Drive